HuangKaibo2017/AnOptionalApproachOfKnowledgeGraph/README.md

-# An Optional Approach Of Knowledge Graph (KG) Real-word Practicing
+# An Optional Approach Of Knowledge Graph (KG) Real-world Practicing

 ## Why am I doing this?
 I am honored with some studying groups on KG real-world pracicing.
 They, talents of the group, select domain/sector/goal/feature.